nickcmiller/ci-cd-pipeline-ansible-jenkins-tf/README.md

 ### Resize Host

-* Run `cloud9-resize.sh` to ensure you have enough disk space when doing this project
+* Run `cloud9-resize.sh` in `notes` to ensure you have enough disk space when doing this project

 ### Install Ansible on host